cuicaihao/tech-review-deploy-python-service-to-gcp/ReadMe.md

 # Tech Review: How to Deploy Python Service to Google Cloud Platform

-This repos is to show how to deploy a simple python flask web application to Google platform as services (App Engine, Cloud Run).
+This repository demonstrates how to deploy a simple Python Flask web application to Google Cloud Platform services, including App Engine and Cloud Run.

-The goal to the explore the following topics:
+## Experiments Conducted:

--  ✅ local python source code run.
+-  ✅ Running local Python source code.
--  ✅ local docker build and run.
+-  ✅ Building and running Docker locally.
--  ✅ deploy Flask App to App Engine with standard instance.
+-  ✅ Deploying Flask App to Cloud Run / App Engine from source.
--  ✅ deploy Flask App to App Engine with flexible environment (docker).
+-  ✅ Deploying Flask App to App Engine using a standard instance.
--  ✅ deploy Flask App to Cloud Run from source.
+-  ✅ Deploying Flask App to App Engine using a flexible environment (Docker).
--  ✅ deploy Flask App to Cloud Run by Built / Push / Deploy with Cloud Build.
+-  ✅ Building, pushing, and deploying Flask App to Cloud Run using Cloud Build.

-## Quick Start
+## Quick Start Guide

-1. Create a local python environment at `.venv` with python 3.11 and `hello_app/requirements.txt`.
+1. Create a local Python environment at `.venv` using Python 3.11 and the requirements specified in `hello_app/requirements.txt`.
-    - TIPS: If you use VS Code, press `Cmd+Shift+P`, search `Python: Create Environment...`, then follow the notifications.
+    - TIPS: If you use VS Code, press `Cmd+Shift+P`, search `Python: Create Environment...`,  and follow the prompts.
-      - Select python 3.11.xxx.xxx
+      - Select Python 3.11.xxx.xxx
       - Check the suggested requirements.txt.
-      - restart you terminal (`Ctrl+Shift+`).
+      - Restart you terminal (`Ctrl+Shift+`).
-    - Alternative Option: see `make` command s1 and s2.
+    - Alternatively, you can use the `make` commands s1 and s2.
-2. Set up your `gcloud cli`, find the install steps [here](https://cloud.google.com/sdk/docs/install)
+2. Set up your `gcloud cli`, You can find the installation steps [here](https://cloud.google.com/sdk/docs/install)
-3. Activate the correct gcp project with supporting commands like:
+3. Activate the appropriate GCP project using commands like:
     - `gcloud config configurations list`
     - `gcloud cofig configurations activate YOUR_CONFIG_NAME`
-4. Run `make` to find the existing rules.
+4. Run `make` in the terminal to view the existing rules.

-    ```bash
-    make
-    ```
     You will get a list of commands to support quick runs.
     | Rule                                 | Description                                        |
     | ------------------------------------ | -------------------------------------------------- |